pyOpenSci/python-package-guide/ci-tests-data/write-tests.md

 ### How do I know what type of tests to write?

 :::{note}
-This section has been adapted from a presentation by Nick Murphy - https://zenodo.org/record/8185113
+This section has been adapted from [a presentation by Nick Murphy](https://zenodo.org/record/8185113).
 :::

 At this point, you may be wondering - what should you be testing in your package?
 Below are a few examples: